Sandra-Milanovic/OpenStreetMapWidget/README.md

   In this sense Bitly also acts a database.
 This should also help with privacy concerns (your location isn't really stored anywhere)

-* Voice directions sounds are pre-made with a espeak and played back using HTML5 audio.
+* Voice directions sounds are pre-made with [espeak](http://espeak.sourceforge.net/) and played back using HTML5 audio.
   A builder script is included in the audio dir.
 Though an espeak port to JS is also included, it doesn't work on smartphones and its not presently in use.

-* Usability could be improved by adding more guidance (for example explaining the availabilitt of advanced rightclick/longpress actions to the recipient of the map)
+* Usability could be improved by adding more guidance (for example explaining the availability of advanced rightclick/longpress actions to the recipient of the map)

 Check out the [demonstration](http://sandra-milanovic.github.com/OpenStreetMapWidget/)